Sun of China

-'"Sun of China" (中国太阳 (zhōngguó tàiyáng)) is a science-fiction short story by Chinese writer Liu Cixin, first published in Science Fiction World (kēhuàn shìjiè (科幻世界)) in Chengdu in Sichuan Province in January 2002.
+"Sun of China" (中国太阳 (zhōngguó tàiyáng)) is a science-fiction short story by Chinese writer Liu Cixin, first published in Science Fiction World in Chengdu in Sichuan Province in January 2002.
 The short story was included in the collection The Wandering Earth published by Head of Zeus in October 2017.

 Plot

+The story revolves around Shuiwa, a rural young man with an elementary education who is recruited for a space mission.

 Shui Wah works as a shoe cleaner in the rural province of China.
 His roommate Lu Hai has developed a new nanofabric and hopes to earn a lot of money by a possible application for solar cookers.
 When the television reports about the "Sun of China", a giant solar mirror in orbit to promote rain in rural areas, Lu Hai wants to move to Beijing in hope of an even bigger breakthrough with his nanofabric.
 Shui Wah wants give him company and journeys with Lu Hai to Beijing.
 Once there, they go their separate ways and Shui Wah, while wondering what to do next, notices little dots on a building and learns that they are window cleaners.
 One of the managers noticed Shui Wah watching these people an approached him to offer him the job as a window cleaner for skyscrapers, which actually was a job that paid good money due to its dangerous nature and lack of workers.
 A few years later, the Sun of China is in orbit, but is slowly being covered by cosmic dust.
 Lu Hai contacts Shui Wah to take on the necessary work as a mirror cleaner for six months.
 From now on, Shui Wah lives on the Sun of China and befriends Stephen Hawking, who has reached a hundred years of age and is living there.
 Twenty years later, there are far more advanced technologies for manipulating the weather and the Sun of China is abandoned.
 Lu Hai, now Minister of Space Industry, wants to shoot the mirror, which is too big to burn up in the Earth's atmosphere, into the sun's orbit.
 Shui Wah instead suggests converting it into an interstellar spaceship, powered by the sun's radiation pressure.
 Shui Wah then begins the long journey together with other people, still thinking of his home in China.